Red Hot Manifolds

 Have to agree with Tony's posts.

-time to cool slowly.
-NO instant shut down of engine or immediate heading down mountian side whit foot off the
+This engine overheating and cracking of Exh. manifold may not be related.
+What will cause cracking is thermal shock, having manifolds cool down too fast.
+When subjecting engine to high loads, make sure you gice the engine time to cool slowly.
+NO instant shut down of engine or immediate heading down mountian side whit foot off the gas.

 Cracking is cause by thermal stresses (uneven temps) by rapid temp changes.
 Reducing rate of temp changes will likely prevent cracking.

 There are other cause for creating stress in the manifold but will not take time to go into all the detail.

 I have a 92 southwind with a 454 with the electric fan and the whole 9 yards,

 point that on tall or long hills we would unhook the tow'd and the wife would

 drive it up and rehook on the level.
 Recently I took my unit to a rad shop

 and mineral build up I only had at max about 20% cooling capacity.
 They put

 in a normal nonaluminum rad and since then I have had no problems at all other

 to take all day to get up to running temp.
 The bad thing about aluminum is

 and on and on. so I would suggest getting your rad checked out, it doesn't

 matter how good your fan is if the coolant flow isn't there.